 Instead, aim to view the fact that you had the thought as a neutral and normal thing so that you're able to comfortably consider its origins and its effects.

 Once you can acknowledge catastrophic thoughts, it’s important to recognize the disproportionate space they occupy in your mind—aka your bias in believing them to be true, despite other possibilities.

 “When you start to recognize, ‘Okay, this is one possible perspective, but there are also other scenarios that could happen, and this one may not be the single best reflection of reality,’ it takes away some of the overpowering strength of the initial thought,” says Dr. Smith.
-“And it’s important to remember: The power of any thought is in how much you buy into it as a true reflection of reality.”
+“And it’s important to remember: The power of any thought lies only in how much you buy into it as a true reflection of reality.”

 3. Practice a thought-defusion exercise

 Dr. Smith says to start by changing your language.
 “Rather than just verbalizing a thought to yourself or others as is, add the phrase, ‘I’m having the thought that,’ in front of it, as in, ‘I’m having the thought that my children might fall over the edge of this cliff,’ or ‘I’m having the thought that I'm going to fall and die,’” she says.
-“This way, you’re essentially getting an arm's length or bird’s eye view of the thought so you can see it for what it is: just a thought.”
+“This way, you’re essentially getting an arm's length view of the thought so you can see it for what it is: just a thought.”